amatosg/amatosg/README.md

 ### Quote of the hour

-Life is too short to run proprietary software.
+Any product that needs a manual to work is broken.

-~ Bdale Garbee
+~ Elon Musk

 [website]: https://facturapp.com